 Additionally, if enough of the leaf surface becomes covered with powdery mildew, photosynthesis is impaired.
 Infected leaves will often fall prematurely.
 This can be a particular problem on edible plants because insufficient photosynthesis can diminish the amount of sugars produced and affect the flavor of the fruit or vegetable.
 If buds become infected before the flowers are even allowed to open, the plants may not bloom or set fruit at all.

 Causes of Powdery Mildew

 Powdery mildew fungi seem to be everywhere.
-They overwinter in plant debris begin producing spores in the spring.
+The spores overwinter in plant debris and begin producing more spores in the spring.
 These spores are carried to your plants via wind, insects, and splashing water.
 Conditions that encourage the growth and spread of powdery mildew include: